-- 5.23.
+5.23.
 The safety assessment should include an assessment of hazards in operational states and accident conditions.
 It should provide an assessment of doses at the site boundary and of the potential for exposure in areas within the site to which there is to be unrestricted access.
-In normal operation, there should be no mechanism that could cause a rapid increase in reactivity in the stored spent fuel, and thus relatively few credible accident scenarios for such a sudden increase in reactivity followed by a release of radioactive material. - 5.24.
-As appropriate, limits on authorized discharges should be established for the spent fuel storage facility, in accordance with the recommendations provided in GSG-9 [14]. - 5.25.
+In normal operation, for spent fuel storage facilities, there should be nothing that will cause a rapid increase in reactivity in the stored fuel, and thus relatively few credible mechanisms for such a sudden excursion followed by a release of radioactive material.

+5.24.
+As appropriate, limitations on authorized discharges should be established for the spent fuel storage facility, in accordance with the recommendations provided in Ref.
+[22].

+5.25.
 If the initial safety assessment yields results that are close to or that exceed the limiting performance objectives, it may be necessary to carry out a more rigorous evaluation of the suitability of any generic data sources that may have been used, and/or an inventory reduction or additional safety systems and controls may be necessary.

-Requirement 16 of GSR Part 5 [1]: Periodic safety reviews
+Requirement 16 of GSR Part 5 (Ref.
+[1]): Periodic safety reviews

-"The operator shall carry out periodic safety reviews and shall implement any safety upgrades required by the regulatory body following this review.
-The results of the periodic safety review shall be reflected in the updated version of the safety case for the facility."
+The operator shall carry out periodic safety reviews and shall implement any safety upgrades required by the regulatory body following this review.
+The results of the periodic safety review shall be reflected in the updated version of the safety case for the facility.

-- 5.26.
-The safety case and supporting safety assessment, including the management system for their implementation, should be periodically reviewed in accordance with regulatory requirements.
-The review of the management system should include aspects of safety culture.
-In addition, the safety case and supporting safety assessment should be reviewed and updated: - (a) When there is any significant change to the facility or to its radionuclide inventory that might affect safety. - (b) When changes occur in the site characteristics that might impact the storage facility (e.g. industrial development or changes in the surrounding population). - (c) When significant changes in knowledge and understanding occur (e.g. from research data or from feedback of operating experience). - (d) When there is an emerging safety issue due to a regulatory concern or an incident.
+5.26.
+The safety case and supporting safety assessment, including the management systems used for their implementation, should be periodically reviewed in accordance with regulatory requirements.
+The review of management systems should include aspects of safety culture.
+In addition, the safety case and supporting safety assessment should be reviewed and updated:

+- (a) When there is any significant change to the facility or to its radionuclide inventory that may affect safety. - (b) When changes occur in the site characteristics that may impact on the storage facility, e.g. industrial development or changes in the surrounding population. - (c) When significant changes in knowledge and understanding occur (such as from research data or from feedback of operating experience). - (d) When there is an emerging safety issue due to a regulatory concern or an incident. - (e) Periodically, at predefined periods, as specified by the regulatory body.
+Some States specify that a periodic safety review be carried out not less frequently than once in ten years.

-- (e) Periodically, at predefined periods, as specified by the regulatory body.
-Some States specify that periodic safety review be carried out at least once every ten years. - 5.27.
-Safety should be reassessed in the case of significant, unexpected deviations in storage conditions, for example if those properties of the spent fuel that are relevant to safety begin to deviate from those taken as a basis in the safety assessment. - 5.28.
-For storage beyond the original design lifetime, a re-evaluation should be performed of the initial design (and of the current design if it is significantly different), operations, maintenance, ageing management, safety assessment and any other aspect of the spent fuel storage facility relating to safety.
+5.27.
+Safety should be reassessed in the case of significant, unexpected deviations in storage conditions, e.g. if those properties of the spent fuel that are relevant to safety begin to deviate from those taken as a basis in the safety assessment.

+5.28.
+For storage beyond the original design lifetime, a re-evaluation of the initial design (and of the current design if it is significantly different), operations, maintenance, ageing management, safety assessment and any other aspect of the spent fuel storage facility relating to safety should be performed.
 If, during the design lifetime, an extension to the storage period is foreseen, a precautionary approach should be applied, in particular through validation of the adequacy of the design assumptions for the extended period envisaged.